 - Blocking Wind: A thin, light wind proof shell will block wind, trap warmed air and shed precipitation.

 - Control Moisture in contact with the skin: Use poly-proplene or a similar fabric next to the skin.
+There is now wool undergarments to consider as well.

 Changes of clothes if you get wet from either sweating or immersion in water.
 Having more clothes than necessary is the key.
 This is an average list for both summer and winter, adjust accordingly.